elix1er/Haiku/README.md

 ```

 Now you can add and used [packages](https://sprightly-beijinho.netlify.app/download) of your choice and enjoy it !

+## How to integrate your 3D models ?
+The Blender extension allows you to export your models in Aliyah compatible formats!

 ## General features
 - Screen manager